ProfilePic

 One of the factors that come into play when searching for VA lenders are the interest rates they’ll offer.
 That’s why when you find a lender that provides you the most favorable interest rate, you’ll want to ensure that it matches the rate when the loan closes.

-The Veteran’s Affairs backs VA loans if you are unable to pay back the mortgage loan.
+The Veteran’s Affairs backs VA loans if you cannot repay the mortgage loan.
 With this security, lenders will offer more favorable terms.
-When you’ve found the lender that you want to work with, you need to take some steps to lock in the VA mortgage rate.
+When you’ve found the lender you want to work with, you need to take steps to lock in the VA mortgage rate.

 Locking a VA Loan Rate